gloriakim-cs-projects/2020-android-recycling-tracker-coding/info.md

 This document serves to answer the following questions:

 0. What is an aseptic carton?
 0-1.
 YouTube explanation
 1. recycling preparation / bulk preparation
+--> Although __ cannot be recycled in bulk, it can be separated into pieces to recycle.
+(NEED TO RE-READ...)
 1-1.
 YouTube demonstration
 2. recycling process
 3. why are chip bags (not) recyclable?